Washington State University Everett: Campus

-The main building is a 4 storey, 95,000-square-foot structure, which cost 64.6 million to build.
+The main building is a 4 story, 95000 sqft structure that cost $64.6 million to build.
 The building includes a roof with 80 kilowatt photovoltaic solar panels.
 The land is owned by Everett Community College.

 The campus does not possess its own independent library and currently shares many of its resources with the neighboring Everett Community College.
 Everett Community College owns the land.

 In 2018, WSU entered into an agreement with the Everett Housing Authority to purchase the 15 acre Baker Heights housing complex for construction of an expanded campus.
 The agreement was cancelled in 2021 after WSU scaled back its expansion plans.
 Having received a two-year allocation of $10 million from the 2019 state budget for land acquisition, the state legislature allowed a two-year extension to the allocation in finding and purchasing an alternate site after the Baker Heights deal fell through, but WSU let the allocation lapse in March 2023 after failing to find a suitable one within budget by the end of the extension.